 - Fresh berries: Top your cupcakes with fresh strawberries, raspberries, or blueberries for an elegant touch.

-Store frosted or unfrosted cupcakes in a sealed container in the refrigerator for up to 5 days.
+Store the cupcakes in an airtight container in the refrigerator for up to 5 days.
 Let them warm up on the counter for about 30 minutes before serving.
-Leftover cream cheese frosting can be stored in a sealed container in the fridge for up to 1 week, just give it a good mix before using.

 Frequently Asked Questions